b12hub/capstone_revenant_v7/README.md

 # capstone_revenant_v7
-I will create a AI-Agentic project for Capstone Project using
+I will create a AI-Agentic project for Capstone Project